 – Challenge to lift beams made of different woods: balsa, ebony (which might as well be stone).
 No apparent connection to anything else.

 – Quiz on the paper industry: Canada is the world’s largest exporter of pulp.
 “True!”
-However it was actually passed by Brazil in March.
+As a former pulp and paper reporter, I found this of interest.
+However it was not quite up to date; Canada was actually passed by Brazil in March.

 On the way out, J and I compared notes:

 J: It lacked structure.
-There were about five panels, on minerals, nothing explaining why these things were grouped together how they were the same and different what the structure was.
-I wrote down all the stuff at the ROM yesterday, that whole inorganic taxonomy they had – I’d never seen it laid out that way.
+There were about five panels on minerals, nothing explaining why these things were grouped together, how they were the same and different, what the structure was.
+Whereas the one at the ROM yesterday – I wrote down all the stuff, that whole inorganic taxonomy they had – I’d never seen it laid out that way.